PaloAltoNetworks/aws-transit-vpc/documentation/solution_overview.md

 This logical system takes care of automatically configuring VPN at the "subscriber" side.
 Following are few tasks done by Subscriber system
 - Detect VPC creation
 - Gather information needed to configure VPN with PA group
-- Create VGW, CGW, IPSec configuration
+- Create VGW, CGW, IPSec VPN configuration
 - Notify transit system with VPN configuration information so that Transit system can complete VPN configuration
 - Detect VPN delete operation and trigger VPN delete operation from Transit system